web-platform-tests/wpt/annotation-model/README.md

 to avoid creating complex JSON Schema.
 (A notable exception is the situation where multiple properties of a structure are interdependent.)

+Tools such as [the JSON Schema Creator](http://jsonschema.net/) may be helpful in creating schema snippets that can be integrated into JSONtest Assertion Objects.
+Remember that the JSON Schema you create should be as permissive as possible to address the various shapes that a give property might take (e.g., a 'foo' might be a string or an object that contains sub-properties that express the string, or an array of 1 or more objects with those sub-properties).

 In addition to the validation keys defined in JSON Schema v4, Schema files in this collection are also permitted to use the following keywords: